-The city of Savannah was built on top of an ancient Native American burial ground.
+The city of Savannah was built on top of an ancient Native American burial ground, making it one of the most haunted U.S. cities.
 You can go on numerous ghost tours, including a walkabout in the Colonial Park Cemetery.
 The Marshall House hotel is reportedly haunted, along with the Moon River Brewing Company bar.

 6. Chicago, Illinois

 In Chicago, it is said that the victims of notorious crime lord Al Capone still wander around the city, especially in the infamous gangster’s old hangouts.
 Many guests that have stayed at the Congress Plaza Hotel have reported cases of moving objects, unknown voices, and ghost sightings.

 During the Civil War, a battle took place in Gettysburg that killed or injured around 51,000 soldiers.
 Souls are reported to hang around the city, especially on Baltimore Street and Hospital Road.
 Also, both the Lightner Farmhouse and Pennsylvania Hall were once a hospital for wounded soldiers, so many spirits are said to haunt their halls.
 Gettysburg’s bloody history makes it one of the most haunted cities in America.

 There are guided tours of Fort Sumter, where the first shot was fired during the Civil War, and where many Confederate and Union soldiers lost their lives.
 Paranormal activity has been reported by many residents in that area, as well as in the city’s old buildings on Queen Street, Church Street, Chalmers Street, and Meeting Street, making this one of the most haunted U.S. cities.